-Common Motorcycle Injuries and How to Avoid Them
+Common Motorcycle Injuries & How to Avoid Them

 Common Motorcycle Accident Injuries

-You probably first encountered road rash at a young age when you learned how to ride a bicycle.
-But there's a huge difference between the road rash from falling off your bicycle and the road rash from toppling off your motorcycle.
+You probably first encountered road rash at a young age when learning how to ride a bicycle.
+But there's a major difference between the road rash from falling off a bicycle and from skidding off a motorcycle.

 Leg and Foot Injuries